advboxes/perceptron-benchmark/usecase_pytorchmodel.md

 cd perceptron/models/classification
 ```

-Wrap your model by creating a sub-class of perceptron.models.classification.pytorch and name it pytorchmodelupload.py
+Wrap your model by creating a sub-class of perceptron.models.classification.pytorch.PyTorchModel and name it pytorchmodelupload.py
 ```python
 from __future__ import absolute_import